Founder & History

 August 15, 1964 - The Sisters of Mary are founded

-Originally called the Mariahwe Sisters, a religious group now numbering over 370 Sisters working in South Korea, the Philippines, Mexico, Guatemala, Brazil, and Honduras.
+Originally called the Mariahwe Sisters, this religious congregation now numbers over 370 Sisters.
+Today, they serve in South Korea, the Philippines, Mexico, Guatemala, Brazil, Honduras and Tanzania.

 Father Al diagnosed with ALS

-During a visit to the US, Father Al is diagnosed with Amyotrophic Lateral Sclerosis (Lou Gehrig’s disease).
+During a visit to the US, doctors diagnosed Father Al with Amyotrophic Lateral Sclerosis (Lou Gehrig’s disease).

 March 16, 1992 - Father Al dies of ALS